smikhalevski/doubter/README.md

 > issues occurred.
 While this has the same effect as returning an array of issues, it is recommended to throw a
 > `ValidationError` as the last resort since catching errors has a high performance penalty.

-If value is valid, a check callback must return `null` or `undefined`.
+If value is valid, a check callback must return `null`, `undefined`, or an empty array.

 Most shapes have a set of built-in checks.
 The check we've just implemented above is called `gt` (greater than):